caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 .. todo:: Update for Qt & qwt supported now

 caQtDM requires that Qt, qwt and EPICS are installed.
-Actually the suported version are Qt4.6 and above, qwt6.0 and above.
+Actually the suported version are Qt4.6 and above, and qwt6.0 and above.
 Qt5 needs at least qwt6.1.
 The synoptic editor (designer) is part of Qt and the caQtDM objects are plugged into the designer.
-This help can be called from the designer by pressing F1 on any object and requires the assistant which is a part of Qt. caQtDM runs in principle on any plattform and has been tested for several linux flavours and also on Microsoft Windows.
-For MAC OS probably some work has to be done.
-Qt requires actually on linux normally X11 on Microsoft Windows the native window system.
+The help page for this can be called from the designer by pressing F1 on any object and requires the assistant which is a part of Qt. caQtDM runs in principle on any plattform and has been tested for several linux flavours and also on Microsoft Windows.
+For MAC OS some more work has to be done probably.

-caQtDM requires that Qt, qwt and EPICS are installed.
-Actually the suported version are Qt4.6 and above, qwt6.0 and above.
-Qt5 needs at least qwt6.1.
-The synoptic editor (designer) is part of Qt and the caQtDM objects are plugged into the designer.
-This help can be called from the designer by pressing F1 on any object and requires the assistant which is a part of Qt. caQtDM runs in principle on any plattform and has been tested for several linux flavours and also on Microsoft Windows.
-For MAC OS probably some work has to be done.
-Qt requires actually on linux normally X11 on Microsoft Windows the native window system.
+Qt requires X11 forwarding on Linux and on Microsoft Windows it requires just the native window system.

 Command Line Options
 --------------------------------------

-caQtDM can be executed with the same options as MEDM; this to be compatible with its options. the following options are supported:
+caQtDM can be executed with the same options as MEDM; this is to be compatible with its options. the following options are supported:

 ========================================= ===================================